shahwahed/terraform4vSphere/homeLabDeploy/Readme.md

 I love scripting and automation.
 In this repository you will find all my scripts.

+# Disclaimer

+All this stuff have not been tested as it is in an production environment, it could be use as a base to make a IaC style production if you add more control, a better design (more vlans, firewall, isolation...)

+All password you may found in this repository have to be change and are here only for education purpose.

 # my home lab

 hardware :